jtirila/CarND-Traffic-Sign-Classifier-Project/WRITEUP_TIRILA_JM.md

 #### A Basic Summary of the Data Set

+##### Test train split

+The traffic sign image set that I downloaded was already divided into a training, validation and testing set.
+I did not change this even though it could be beneficial to combine the sets and perform the splits from scratch, using e.g. the `train_test_split` function of `scikit-learn`.

+##### Statistics and visualizations

+The traffic sign data I loaded was already divided into training, validation and test sets and I did not change this.
+So the

 The code for this step is contained in the second code cell of the IPython notebook.

-I used just plain Python to to calculate some summary statistics of the traffic signs data set
+First I print out the following statistics about the data set, using just plain Python to to calculate some summary statistics of the traffic signs data set.

 * The size of training set is ?
 * The size of test set is ?